Rules of the Association April 2010

 Rule 14

-- eleven elected members : the President of the Association, the two Vice-Presidents, and eight other members who shall be elected by the Association; and
+eleven elected members: the President of the Association, the two Vice-Presidents and eight other members who shall be elected by the Association.

 (1) Candidates for election to the Executive Committee must be nominated in writing in a set form by a time to be laid down by the Executive Committee.
 Such nominations must be accompanied by a formal acceptance by the candidate.